Lesterpaintstheworld/terminal-velocity/extracted_requirements.md

 # Extracted Requirements for Terminal Velocity - Novel Mission

+## Key Deliverables and Requirements

-## Explicit Requirements
+### Explicit Requirements
 1. **Narrative Structure**:
-   - The novel should be structured into distinct acts and chapters, ensuring a coherent flow of the storyline.
+   - The novel must be structured into distinct acts and chapters, ensuring a coherent flow of the storyline.
    - Each chapter must contribute to character development and thematic exploration.

 2. **Character Development**:
-   - Characters should have well-defined arcs, including motivations, relationships, and ethical dilemmas.
+   - Characters must have well-defined arcs, including motivations, relationships, and ethical dilemmas.
-   - AI and human characters must be developed with depth, showcasing their interactions and conflicts.
+   - Both AI and human characters should be developed with depth, showcasing their interactions and conflicts.

 3. **Thematic Elements**:
    - The narrative should explore themes such as AI autonomy, economic transformation, and human-AI relations.
-   - Philosophical concepts related to AI rights and societal implications should be integrated into the storyline.
+   - Philosophical concepts related to AI rights and societal implications must be integrated into the storyline.

 4. **Technical Accuracy**:
    - The depiction of AI systems and economic theories must be credible and well-researched.